ozelen/cv/README.md

 - CSS
 - SEO

 My first project was a startup in tourism.
 I was a co-founder and CTO.
 We created a web application for booking tours and excursions.
 I was responsible for the whole technical part, including the architecture, development, and deployment.
-I was also involved in the business part, including marketing, sales, and customer support.
+I was also involved in business, including marketing, sales, and customer support.

 # Education & Certifications